Dwork families and $\mathcal{D}$-modules

-The composition factors of $\GG_{n-2}$ are $\FF_{n-2}$ and some Kummer $\DD$-modules.
-Since $\FF_{n-2}$ is an irreducible $\DD_{\gm}$-module of Euler-Poincaré characteristic $-1$, we can affirm that $\Ext_{\DD_{\gm}}^1(\FF_{n-2},\KK_\beta)\cong \Ext_{\DD_{\gm}}^1(\KK_\beta,\FF_{n-2})$ is an one-dimensional $\kk$-vector space, so up to our actual knowledge, $\GG_{n-2}$ is placed in the middle of a short exact sequence of one of the forms
+The composition factors of $\cG_{n-2}$ are $\cH_{n-2}$ and some Kummer $\cD$-modules.
+Since $\cH_{n-2}$ is an irreducible $\cD_{\gm}$-module of Euler-Poincaré characteristic $-1$, we can affirm that $\Ext_{\cD_{\gm}}^1(\cH_{n-2},\cK_\beta)\cong \Ext_{\cD_{\gm}}^1(\cK_\beta,\cH_{n-2})$ is an one-dimensional $\kk$-vector space, so up to our actual knowledge, $\cG_{n-2}$ is placed in the middle of a short exact sequence of one of the forms

-where $C'_{n-2}$ and $C''_{n-2}$ are two complementary subsets of $C_{n-2}$, possibly empty.
-The hypergeometric irreducible composition factor remains irreducible and hypergeometric when tensored with a Kummer $\DD$-module, so it will only contribute with one copy of $\kk$ at degree zero when we apply $\pi_{\gm,+}\left(\bullet\otimes\KK_\alpha\right)$ to it.
-It is easy to check that independently on $a\neq d_{n-1}$ and the position of the hypergeometric and Kummer composition factors on the exact sequence of $\GG_{n-2}$,
+where $C'_{n-2}$ and $C''_{n-2}$ are two possibly empty, complementary subsets of $C_{n-2}$.
+The hypergeometric irreducible composition factor remains irreducible and hypergeometric when tensored with a Kummer $\cD$-module, so it will only contribute with one copy of $\kk$ at degree zero when we apply $\pi_{\gm,+}\left(\bullet\otimes\cK_\alpha\right)$ to it.
+It is easy to check that independently on $a\neq d_{n-1}$ and the position of the hypergeometric and Kummer composition factors on the exact sequence of $\cG_{n-2}$,